emory/inc-mm-v4/_drafts/2017-04-02-completely-mental-part-three.md

 She asked me to get married a few times before I said yes.
 I wasn't trying to be difficult but I did want to be sure that she meant it, and I didn't want anything but certainty that I wanted it too.
 When I got sure enough, I said yes.

-> There was a period of time here that is an entirely different story to unpack.
-The short version was that she asked me for something, I refused because reasons, and she left.
-We were separated for a while and saw a terrible marriage counselor.
-I never really gave her a satisfactory answer to her questions for years, and I don't know if the answer I gave then was acceptable either, but it probably didn't matter anymore.
+> There were a few months during the early years of our marriage that were painful and difficult.
+I have to think about finding a way to write about it without telling someone else's story.
+The short version is that my wife asked me for something, and I refused because reasons, and we separated for a while.
+It was not the root cause of all our problems, but it was not immaterial either.
->
-> I only mention it because it was through this process that I stopped keeping one foot on the ground.
-For the record, I'm not sorry I did that, in spite of the present day events that bring me up this point in the story.
+{: .notice--info}

 # The Great Unraveling